HSB

 HSB also generates impetus for regional development through its activities in the field of application-oriented research.
 This is reflected in its wide range of research activities as well as in the interdisciplinary composition of the research teams, which usually also include external cooperation partners from the business community and other scientific institutions.

 HSB's Research and Transfer Department accompanies the projects from the initial proposal phase, through implementation, to the transfer of results to science, industry and society.
-In the context of promoting young researchers, HSB supported around 50 cooperative doctoral projects in 2021, almost half of them in cooperation with the University of Bremen.
+In the context of promoting young researchers, HSB currently supports about 60 cooperative doctoral projects. to a large extent in cooperation with the University of Bremen and the Carl von Ossietzky University of Oldenburg.

-In terms of content, six research clusters have emerged that are linked to the high-profile research priorities of the state of Bremen:
+In terms of content, six research and transfer clusters have emerged that are linked to the high-profile research priorities of the state of Bremen: